MatthewWertman/Gladius/README.md

     ```
     You will then be ask to type "y" to apply changes.

     *NOTE: This will allow you to run any scripts signed or not and should be warned that this can be a security risk.
-Setting the execution policy to "RemoteSigned" may work and will require remotely downloaded scripts to be signed to run.
-This is untested however.*

 This script features the same functionality as the shell script.
 However, there are a few differences.
 - There are no shorthand options.
 All flags start with "-" and then the full flag. (i.e. "-help")